gus-hub-tech/data-lake/README.md

 **Error:** `401 Client Error` when fetching NBA data

 **Solutions:**
-- Verify your `.env` file exists in the same directory as the script
+- Verify your `src/.env` file exists in the src directory
-- Check that your API key is correct in the `.env` file
+- Check that your API key is correct in the `src/.env` file
 - Ensure your SportsData.io API key is active and has NBA access
 - Test your API key manually at the SportsData.io developer portal

 #### 4. Missing Environment Variables
 **Error:** `SPORTS_DATA_API_KEY not found in .env file`

-**Solution:** Create or check your `.env` file contains:
+**Solution:** Create or check your `src/.env` file contains:
 ```bash
 SPORTS_DATA_API_KEY=your_actual_api_key_here
 NBA_ENDPOINT=https://api.sportsdata.io/v3/nba/scores/json/Players